AgentBoo/django-hyakunin-isshu/README.md

 <br>
 <br>

 #### Comments:
-**lab-book.md** files are used throughout this django project as a way to document my work in a protocol form (similar to a science lab book, but a lot less strict on format).
+**lab-book.md** files are used throughout this django project as a way to document my work in a protocol form and leave myself notes for future reference (similar to a science lab book, but a lot less strict on format).